 Determine the Size of the Patio

-The first step required to measure and lay out a patio is to determine how much square footage you really want.
+The first step required to measure and lay out a patio is to determine how much square footage you want.
 Do you need a cooking space?
-Do you have a patio dining set in mind with specific size that you need to fit in the area?
+Do you have a patio dining set in mind with a specific size that you need to fit in the area?

-Laying Out a Patio
+How to Lay Out a Patio

 In order to be accurate, make sure that the tape is at least as long as the longest side of your anticipated patio space.
 Trying to splice together measurements over grass is usually not a recipe for accuracy.